Dashtiss/Automated-Mod-Validation-AMV/README.md

 ## Contributing

-As this project is in active development, we're not yet accepting contributions.
-Stay tuned for updates!
+As this project is in active development, we're accepting contributions.
+Please help this project out with ideas and more.